alexdevero/alex-devero-blog/__drafts__/draft--javascript-generators.md

 ### The next() method and arguments

-One interesting thing about JavaScript generators is that it is possible to can pass values into them.
+One interesting thing about JavaScript generators is that it is possible to pass values into them.
 You can do this by passing values as arguments to the `next()` method when you call it.
 We briefly touched talked about this in the "Assigning yield to variables" section.

 What this means is that JavaScript generators can not only send data out via `yield`, they can also accept data from the outside.
 However, there is a catch.
 Passing data to `next()` method will not work the first time you will call it.
 Or, when you start the generator for the first time.